 - a.
-BCSU/Birkbeck College Students Union (including its societies, clubs, associations and any other organisation over which it exercises control) its employees, agents and representatives. - b.
-Chair/Presiding Officer individual tasked with leading a discussion in an Event and has the responsibility to give warnings, curtail or exclude individuals (s) at an Event. - c.
-College Premises all College property (howsoever held), including that designated for student use, or reasonably associated with Birkbeck, University of London. - d.
-Event all events that are not scheduled teaching and learning events or research seminars booked through the Teaching Resource Manager system, including externally and internally booked Events and Events involving visiting speakers - e.
-Event Organiser the person nominated by the organisers of an Event or meeting.
-They are accountable for the organisation of the Event.
-Event Organisers can delegate administrative tasks to other colleagues but they cannot delegate their accountability for ensuring all policies and processes have been correctly adopted. - f.
-Responsible Officer the person responsible to the Master for compliance with this Policy.
+The College Students' Union- (including its societies, clubs, associations and any other organisation over which it exercises control) its employees, agents and representatives. - b.
+Chair/Presiding Officer- individual tasked with leading a discussion in an event and has the responsibility to give warnings, curtail or exclude individual(s) at an event. - c.
+College premises- all College property (howsoever held), including that designated for student use, or reasonably associated with the College. - d.
+Event- all events that are not scheduled teaching and learning events or research seminars booked through the Teaching Resource Manager system, including externally and internally booked events and events involving visiting speakers. - e.
+Event organiser- the person nominated by the organisers of an event or meeting.
+They are accountable for the organisation of the event.
+Event organisers can delegate administrative tasks to other colleagues but they cannot delegate their accountability for ensuring all policies and processes have been correctly adopted. - f.
+Responsible Officer- the person responsible to the Vice Chancellor for compliance with this Policy.
 This is normally the Academic Registrar. - g.
-Staff employee, agent, officer, or otherwise on behalf of any person, firm or corporation directly or indirectly engaged by the University - h.
-Visiting Speaker any speaker from outside the University who is not a member of staff or a student
+Staff- employee, agent, officer, or otherwise on behalf of any person, firm or corporation directly or indirectly engaged by the College. - h.
+Visiting Speaker- any speaker from outside the College who is not a member of staff or a student.